-Promotion to the next level in any HST, P&T or Admin Assistant job classifications is contingent upon:
+Promotion to the next level in the HST, P&T or Admin Assistant job classifications for which there is a promotional progression is contingent upon:

 - a.
 Satisfactory or above annual performance in the most recent performance appraisal and - b.
 Successful completion and demonstration of competency/qualification for the next level.
-Competency standards are defined by management in specified qual plans for the specific classification.
-The Company will within 60 days after ratification of this Agreement provide the Union with qual plans for all job positions.

-5. Promotional Increases
+Competency standards are defined by management in specified qual plans for the specific classification. - 5.
+Promotional Increases

-Promotional increases for employees in the HST, P&T, and Admin Assistant classifications will be paid at the time of promotion and increase the base wage rate.
+Promotional increases for employees in the HST, P&T, and Admin Assistant classifications for which there is a promotional progression will be paid at the time of promotion and increase the base wage rate.